RomainFerig0/ina-barometer-news_bulletin-tv-2005_2020-analysis/README.md

 ## Setup

+#### -- Open the terminal for your coding environment

 #### -- Install streamlit
 - (`pip install streamlit`)
-#### -- Optional : Validate the installation by running the Hello app
+-- Optional : Validate the installation by running the Hello app
 - (`streamlit hello`)
 #### -- Access the folder storing the source code of the app
 - (`cd [enter path here]`)